A factory reset will erase all of the data and settings from your device but it won’t remove Activation Lock.

 What you need to do is thorough research to find the person or organization that can actually remove iCloud Lock.
 There are many different services, both online and in various physical stores, that claim to be able to get iCloud Lock from your Apple device.

-To learn how to delete the previous owner’s Apple ID to reactivate the device, see Unbeatable ways to remove iCloud Activation Lock.
+To learn how to delete the previous owner’s Apple ID to reactivate the device, see How to do an iCloud bypass.